luke-ck/vgpmp/README.md

 pip install -e requirements.txt
 ```

-After this is done you need to clone the following repo: https://github.com/j-wilson/GPflowSampling.
+After this is done you need to clone the [GPflow Sampling repo](https://github.com/j-wilson/GPflowSampling).
 Install their library which enables pathwise conditioning for GPs in TensorFlow.
 Additionally, you need to install pyassimp which depends on your OS.
 For example, on Manjaro or any Arch based distribution you can simply do:
 ```bash
 yay -S python-pyassimp